lyteword/chspurgeon-tod/volume-7/psalm-142.md

 c) A new life of bounty and blessing—when we get out.

-2\.How far do our dreamings come true?
+2\.
+How far do our dreamings come true?
 Before peril and after; under conviction, and after conversion; sick room, and active service.

-3\.The duty of fidelity to prison vows and lessons.— *W.B.H.*
+3\.
+The duty of fidelity to prison vows and lessons.— *W. B. H.*

 **Verse 7.** (*middle clause* ).
 A Queen Bee.
 An under shepherd.
 A warm hearth.
 A Museum of wonders.
 Or, they shall surround me, interested in my story—"out of prison"; drawn by my song—"praise thy name"; attracted by likeness of character, and admiring the goodness of the Lord.